Review of top cited HEP Articles

 Since 1991, high-energy physicists have had the opportunity to post their new papers to Paul Ginsparg's e-print archives in Los Alamos.
 In 1993, SLAC, in cooperation with DESY and CERN, began providing postscript versions of the e-prints, and readers with the Web access throughout the world were able to view and print such articles online.
 (The automatic postscript production had been moved to Los Alamos in June 1995).
 Today, more than two thirds of particle physics related preprints received by SLAC Library originate from the archives.
 The list of top-cited e-prints, thus, in a way, provides another look at the ideas and fields most popular among physicists today.

-The Standard Model (SM) of weak and electromagnetic interactions has had the most profound effect on physics in the last 20+ years.
-Steven Weinberg's article Model of Leptons is by far the most popular work in high-energy physics, and Glashow's 1961 article on gauge symmetries is very close to the top of the list, at the fifth position.
+The Standard Model (SM) of weak and electromagnetic interactions has had the most profound effect on physics in the last 30 years.
+Steven Weinberg's article Model of Leptons is by far the most popular work in high-energy physics, and Glashow's 1961 article on gauge symmetries is very close to the top of the list, at the fourth position.
 (Salam's version of the model was not published in a journal but in a book, and its citations are thus not registered in the database).
 The second place on the list is held by an article of Glashow, Iliopoulos, and Maiani, which discusses a mechanism for the cancellation of divergencies (GIM mechanism), and the need for a fourth quark.
 The Kobayashi and Maskawa discussion of the CP violation in the SM and the generalization of the Cabibbo matrix is at position 3.
-The Georgi and Glashow article which explores physics beyond the standard model and introduces the SU(5) based Grand Unified Theory (GUT) is at the fourth position.
+The Georgi and Glashow article which explores physics beyond the standard model and introduces the SU(5) based Grand Unified Theory (GUT) is at the fifth position.
 Confinement of quarks is studied in Wilson's paper, number 6 on the list.
-It is followed by articles on QCD improved parton distributions by Altarelli and Parisi, and another extended gauge model by Pati and Salam.
-Theory and phenomenology of QCD applied to resonance physics is presented in a paper by Shifman, Vainshtein, Zakharov (position 9), while Coleman and Eric Weinberg discuss one-loop effective potential and radiatively broken symmetry (position 10).
-In two very popular papers (eleventh and fifteenth positions) 't Hooft studies instanton induced quark interactions and dynamical symmetry breaking as an alternative to the Higgs mechanism in the SM.
-Position 12 is held by the Belavin, Polyakov, Zamolodchikov paper on conformal field theory and general string perturbation theory.
-Two articles on asymptotic freedom, one by Politzer, the other by Gross and Wilczek are at positions 13 and 18, respectively.
-Dynamical generation of fermion masses, fermion condensates, and pseudoscalar mesons as Goldstone excitations are described in the Nambu and Jona-Lasinio paper.
-Two popular string theory articles are grouped together on places 16 and 17: Candelas, Horowitz, Strominger, Witten analyze the compactified heterotic string model, and Polyakov presents cancellation of conformal anomalies and path-integral treatment of covariant string theory.
-Adler's paper on the Adler-Bell-Jackiw chiral anomaly, first studied in the context of triangle diagram contribution to pi0 -> gamma gamma, but later shown to be of extreme importance in QCD, is at the position 19.
-(The Bell-Jackiw paper is on the 47th place).
-Next is the 1992 edition of the Review of Particle Properties, followed by the Eichten, Hinchliffe, Lane, Quigg review of physics at or above the 1-TeV scale.
-Guth's paper on the exponential expansion of the early universe ('inflationary phase') is 22nd, and the 't Hooft, Veltman proof of the renormalizability of gauge theories is 23rd.
-The list of the 25 most cited journal articles concludes with the Belavin, Polyakov, Schwartz, Tyupkin demonstration of instanton solutions in non-Abelian gauge theories, and with the review of the phenomenology and theory of supersymmetry, by Nilles.
+It is followed by an article on QCD improved parton distributions by Altarelli and Parisi at position 7.
+Next is the 1994 edition of the Review of Particle Properties, followed by the paper on an extended gauge model by Pati and Salam.
+Theory and phenomenology of QCD applied to resonance physics is presented in a paper by Shifman, Vainshtein, Zakharov (position 10).
+In two very popular papers (eleventh and sixteenth positions) 't Hooft studies instanton induced quark interactions and dynamical symmetry breaking as an alternative to the Higgs mechanism in the SM.
+Position 12 is held by the Belavin, Polyakov, Zamolodchikov paper on conformal field theory and general string perturbation theory, while Coleman and Eric Weinberg discuss one-loop effective potential and radiatively broken symmetry (position 13).
+Two articles on asymptotic freedom, one by Politzer, the other by Gross and Wilczek are at positions 14 and 19, respectively.
+Dynamical generation of fermion masses, fermion condensates, and pseudoscalar mesons as Goldstone excitations are described in the Nambu and Jona-Lasinio paper, position 15.
+Two popular string theory articles are at places 17 and 20: Polyakov presents cancellation of conformal anomalies and path-integral treatment of covariant string theory, and Candelas, Horowitz, Strominger, Witten analyze the compactified heterotic string model.
+The review of the phenomenology and theory of supersymmetry, by Nilles is at position 18.
+Adler's paper on the Adler-Bell-Jackiw chiral anomaly, first studied in the context of triangle diagram contribution to pi0 -> gamma gamma, but later shown to be of extreme importance in QCD, is at position 21.
+(The Bell-Jackiw paper is at the 45th place).
+Next is the Eichten, Hinchliffe, Lane, Quigg review of physics at or above the 1-TeV scale, followed by the 1992 edition of the Review of Particle Properties.
+The proof of the renormalizability of gauge theories by 't Hooft and Veltman is at position 24, and the list of the 25 most cited journal articles concludes with Guth's paper on the exponential expansion of the early universe ('inflationary phase').
 The remaining papers on the list are an equal mixture of theoretical and phenomenological contributions.
-Two experimental papers on the discovery of the J/psi particle (by Brookhaven and SLAC Collaborations) also made it to the list of articles with more than 1000 citations.
-The complete list shows titles, authors, publication information, and the exact number of citations on December 31, 1995.
+Two experimental papers on the discovery of the J/psi particle (by Brookhaven and SLAC physicists) also made it to the list of articles with more than 1000 citations.
+The complete list shows titles, authors, publication information, and the exact number of citations on December 31, 1996.

 Do not be disappointed if your favorite paper does not appear on any of the lists.
 The total number of citations is not the only criterion for the worth of a scientific paper.
-You may simply be working on a subject which does not attract wide attention, although it is equally important and enjoyable to study as some of the more popular themes.
+You may simply be working on a subject which does not attract wide attention, although it is equally important and as enjoyable to study as some of the more popular themes.
 Likewise, experimental works tend to be grossly undercited, because important experimental results seem to be considered 'common knowledge' by the majority of non-experimentalists.
 Furthermore, works published in smaller or non-English journals are generally less available and less cited.
 Finally, the HEP database only collects citations found in preprints, and many citations from non-preprinted articles are not covered.
 Still, we hope that you will find the citation lists instructive and entertaining, and consider them an imperfect but nonetheless interesting snapshot of popular trends in present day high-energy physics.
-There are archives from other years to view.
+An update may follow a year from now.
+We have archived lists from other years.

 Work performed at Stanford Linear Accelerator Center (SLAC)